steamed-stuffed-bun/CauNagi/README.md

 ## iDREM requirements

 `run_caunagi()` requires an iDREM directory containing `idrem.jar`, `example_settings.txt`, and the required Human or Mouse reference files, including TF-gene interactions and gene annotations.
 Java must be available on `PATH`.
+Install the iDREM to the source folder of UNAGI

+    Java To use iDREM, a version of Java 1.7 (64-bit) or later must be installed.
+If Java (64-bit) 1.7 or later is not currently installed, please refer to http://www.java.com for installation instructions.

+    JavaScript To enable the interactive visualization powered by Javascript.
+(The users are still able to run the software off-line, but Internet access is needed to view the result interactively.)

 ## Minimal usage